BozinovskiDaniel/personal-site/content/articles/linked-list-cycle/index.md

 ```
 Input: head = [1,2], pos = 0
 Output: true
-Explanation: There is a cycle in the linked list, where the tail connects to the 0th node.
+Explanation: There is a cycle in the linked list
 ```

 #### Example 3